+33 768 800 684 contact@myprivateparis.com

 Another tragic end

-Unfortunately, the story of Nicolas Fouquet isn’t the only one that ends badly – he was thrown in prison and stayed there until he died, never seeing his castle again.
-Amongst all the owners of Vaux-le-Vicomte, one family had to give it up after 1847, when the owner, Charles de Choiseul-Praslin, committed suicide after brutally murdering his wife in their Paris apartment.
-Before that, the Praslin family had time to renovate the living quarters, which you can visit.
+Unfortunately, the story of Nicolas Fouquet isn’t the only one that ends badly.
+He was thrown in prison and stayed there until he died, never seeing his castle again.
+Amongst all the owners of Vaux-le-Vicomte, one family had to give it up after 1847.

 A bird’s-eye view

-The last family, and current owners, the Vogué family, have added their touch to the castle in a spectacular fashion, by building an accessible dome on the second floor, from which you’ll be able the admire the entirety of the domain.
+The last family, and current owners, the Vogué family, have added their touch to the castle in a spectacular fashion.
+Building an accessible dome on the second floor, from which you’ll be able the admire the entirety of the domain.

 A quick glance of the garden